Litch History, Family Crest & Coats of Arms

 Further north in Scotland, many records were found including: Henry Leche held a tenement in Glasgow in 1325.
 "Henry Leche, is later referred to in a safe conduct by Edward III of England in 1348 as "Hector medicus David de Bruys."
 From another reference to him in 1369, he turns out to be a MacBeth, perhaps one of the family of hereditary doctors of that name so famous in West Highland history.
 Wilham de Lech or Leche was burgess of Aberdeen, 1362.
 He may be William Leche, merchant of Aberdeen, whose goods were plundered in England, 1370, when his ship was driven ashore in Kirklee Rode, Suffolk."
 They also settled in Monteith where they gave their name to Leitchtown.

 Early History of the Litch family

-Another 128 words (9 lines of text) covering the years 1150 and are included under the topic Early Litch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Litch research.
+Another 61 words (4 lines of text) covering the years 1150 and are included under the topic Early Litch History in all our PDF Extended History products and printed products wherever possible.

 Litch Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Litch has undergone many spelling variations, including Leach, Leech, Leche, Leitch, Leich, Leetch and others.

 Early Notables of the Litch family (pre 1700)